 The school recognizes the need for students to have devices that will enable them to remain in contact with their families, however, no type of cellular phone or electronic device is allowed in the classroom at any time.
+This includes, but is not limited to: phones, smart watches, Fitbits, or Apple watches.
 In addition, such devices are not to be in a student's possession while on campus.
 Students who drive are encouraged to leave their phones locked in their vehicles.
-Students who require cell phones for activities after school must check their phones in the office immediately upon arriving to school.
+Students who require cell phones for activities after school must check their phones in the office immediately upon arriving at school.

 Any such devices observed within the classroom environment or in the possession of a student will result in the item being confiscated from the student and turned over to the front office.

-The item or device will remain in the office for 3 days and a parent or guardian will have to come get it.
-A \$25.00 fine will be assessed upon a first offense.
-A second offense will result in a \$50.00 fine and will remain in the office for 7school days.
-Upon a third offense, the administration reserves the right to hold the phone or device for the remainder of the school year.
+- (1) The item or device will remain in the office for 3 days and a parent or guardian will have to come get it.
+A \$25.00 fine will be assessed upon a first offense. - (2) A second offense will result in a \$50.00 fine and will remain in the office for 7 school days. - (3) Upon a third offense, the administration reserves the right to hold the phone or device for the remainder of the school year.
 Students are not allowed to use the office phones or any school phone without permission from a member of the faculty or staff.
 Doing so may result in detention or suspension.

 Cameras, video cameras, or any other types of audio or visual recording devices are also prohibited unless permission is granted by a member of the faculty or staff.
 The same disciplinary measures as above will apply.